Colleges by Location

 Admissions

-In order to maximize your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
-Check out some vital facts about admission policy and requirements at Champlain College.
+In order to maximize your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
+Check out some essential facts about admission at Champlain College.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 4,023 in 2023.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 3,428 in 2024.
 Champlain College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 28 while the average GPA was 3.35.
-That means that you need a GPA that's above average in order to get into Champlain College; the same goes for your ACT score.
+The ACT composite average score for all the accepted students in 2024 was 28 while the average GPA was 3.4.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The SAT Critical Reading average score was 621 for the enrolled first-year students, while the average SAT Math score was 602.
+The new students had an average SAT Critical Reading score of 621 and an average SAT Math score of 602.

 Deadlines